vaclav2016/safegc/README.md

 ## Manual

-To start use safegc you shoud write:
+To start use **safegc** you should write:

     #define INTERNAL_GC
     #include "safegc.h"

-In case, when you want fast switch project to system malloc/free - just remove `#define INTERNAL_GC`.
+In case, when you want fast switch your project to system malloc/free - just remove line `#define INTERNAL_GC`.

 Here is a few predefined "macros" from `safegc.h`: